hyhy26157/Case-Study-1/README.md

-# Using Reported Fault Symptoms to Predict Safety Related Faults.
+# Does planned maintenance reduce ad hoc maintenance work?

 ## Motivation for this study
 There are 2 types of Maintenance in general.
-1) Time-based Maintenance (Overhaul) which are planned to replacing aging component and capture hidden defect, before it becomes a service defects.
+1) Planned Maintenance (Overhaul) which are conducted on an interval, to replace aging component and to capture hidden defect, before it becomes a service defects.
-2) Ad-Hoc Maintenance which are unplanned work to rectify a service defects.
+2) Ad-Hoc Maintenance which are unplanned work; to rectify a service defects.

 Ideally, time-based maintenance is suppose to reduce ad-hoc maintenance, when done properly.
 Hence, we can do a study to check if there is a reduction in defects when a time-based maintenance is completed.